polterguy/polterguy.github.io/index.md

 ![AINIRO's SQL Studio database designer](https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/sql-designer.jpg)

-SQL Studio also allows you to execute any SQL towards your database of choice, giving you superior database management tools, allowing you to administer your databases from anywhere in the world.
-By combining SQL Studio with the backend generator, and especially the SQL API generator, you can compose some SQL, and wrap it into a web API endpoint in seconds.
+SQL Studio also allows you to execute any SQL towards your database of choice, allowing you to administer your databases from anywhere.
+By combining SQL Studio with the backend generator, and especially the SQL API generator, you can compose some SQL, and rapidly wrap it into a web API endpoint.

 ![SQL Studio](https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/sql-studio-2.jpg)

-Are you an expert DB admin, but have no knowledge of backend programming?
-No problem, wrap your SQL into a web API endpoint 100% automagically with zero coding besides providing the SQL generator with some SQL you want it to execute as your endpoint is invoked.

 ## Hyper IDE

 Magic also contains its own IDE or integrated development environment.
-Hyper IDE provides syntax highlighting for most popular programming languages, in addition to autocomplete for Hyperlambda.
-With Hyper IDE you can edit your code, save it, and immediately see the result of your modifications by executing your endpoint without ever having to leave your IDE.
+Hyper IDE provides syntax highlighting and autocomplete for Hyperlambda.
+With Hyper IDE you can edit your code, save it, and immediately see the result of your modifications, by executing your endpoint without ever having to leave your IDE.

 ![Magic's Hyper IDE](https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/hyper-ide-actions.jpg)